radixs/celo/readme.md

 ### Ideas to explore
 Environment made up of json objects that the flow can interact with and change their states.

+Captcha smasher.

+First env tools - rope and the stick.

+https://www.youtube.com/watch?v=chukkEeGrLM - plan - imagine self doing something and then do it

+# Ultimate goal.
+Emergence.
+A process whereby larger entities, patterns, and regularities arise through interactions among smaller or simpler entities that themselves do not exhibit such properties.